wihi-labs/WHIP/0007-voting/main.md

 Community members who possess WiHi tokens can anonymously delegate their tokens to identified (partially doxed) delegates within the system.

-Delegates use their delegated tokens to vote on proposals, with voting power proportional to the square root of the tokens they control and those which were delegated to them.
+Delegates use their delegated tokens to vote on proposals, with voting power proportional to the square root of the tokens they control and those which were delegated to them (e.g., 1 token unit equals 1 vote, but 4 token units equal 2 votes, 9 tokens – 3, and so on).
 All community members have the opportunity to submit vote proposals.

 Initially, super majority will be employed for decision-making (>66% of the voting power is required to accept a proposal), but alternative voting mechanisms will be explored in the future to better align with community sentiment and prevent the "Tyranny of the Majority."